Tibet Travel Information

 Clothes and Accessories:

 During the summer months, unless you are not planning to go on a high-altitude trek, a couple of T-shirts and a good sweater will work enough.
 Thermal underwear, a down jacket, and even a balaclava for ear protection are essential during other months of the year.
 Dressing in layers is recommended.
-Basically, we advise you to bring clothing based on season and altitude.
+We advise you to bring clothing based on season and altitude.
 In addition, during the trip, you'll need down, medium fabrics, and comfortable walking shoes.
 Here below are some suggested clothing & equipment for your personal use during the batter Tibet tour with us.

 Footwear: